Homemade surface setup available at IRCELYON

 The infrared spectrometer (Thermo Nicolet 6700) is equiped with two compartments for in situ transmission CO-FTIR under low P and T (glass cell, DTGS detector), and operando DRIFTS under gas flow (Harrick cell, MCT detector).

-High-pressure flow fixed bed reactor for CO2 hydrogenation
+High-pressure flow fixed bed reactor for CO2 hydrogenation to methanol

 Example of application: Green Chemistry 2021, 23, 7259